General multiple Dirichlet series from perverse sheaves

 \item All nonconstant polynomials on $\prod_{i=1}^{r} \mathbb A^{d_i} $ which are homogeneous for the action of $\mathbb G_m$ on $\prod_{i=1}^{r} \mathbb A^{d_i} $ which acts by dilation of polynomials, i.e. $f_i \to \lambda^{d_i} f_i (x/\lambda)$, have positive degree in $\lambda$.

 \end{enumerate}

 \end{lemma}

-\begin{proof} (1) follows from the definition of the resultant of a monic polynomial as a product of differences of roots, since dilation multiplies each root by $\lambda$, hence each difference of roots by $\lambda$, and thus a product of $N$ differences of roots by $\lambda^N$.
+\begin{proof} (1) follows from the definition of the resultant of two monic polynomials as a product of differences of their roots, since dilation multiplies each root by $\lambda$, hence each difference of roots by $\lambda$, and thus a product of $N$ differences of roots by $\lambda^N$.